-Prostatic Artery Embolization (PAE) Treatment
+Prostatic Artery Embolization (PAE) in Denver, CO

 Prostatic artery embolization, or PAE, is a minimally invasive procedure used to treat benign prostatic hyperplasia, or BPH.
 Because BPH is an enlarged prostate gland, the overall goal of PAE treatment is to reduce the size of the prostate and decrease any symptoms.
 PAE uses microscopic beads to block the blood flow to the prostate, which deprives the cells of oxygen and ultimately helps the gland shrink in size.

-Who is a candidate for PAE?
+Who is a Candidate for PAE?

 As a minimally invasive procedure that preserves sexual function, PAE is an alternative to drug and surgical BPH treatment options.
 If any of the following are true for you, you may be a candidate for PAE: